Wood thrills but crucial Ashes Test in the balance

 Wood thrilled the crowd with his rapid opening spell and, once Broad had Steve Smith caught behind off the inside edge for 22 in his 100th Test, the famous Western Terrace was raucous with Australia four down.

-But in the afternoon Marsh quietened the England support, bullying the bowling with an imperious knock.
-He capitalised on the routine drop by Root to crash 113 runs in the second session before nicking the impressive Chris Woakes to second slip.
+But in the afternoon Marsh quietened the England support, bullying the bowling with an imperious knock as England lost Ollie Robinson to a back spasm.
+Marsh capitalised on the routine drop by Root to crash 113 runs in the second session before nicking the impressive Chris Woakes to second slip.

 From there Wood took centre stage again, his pace ramping the crowd up once more.
 He took four wickets for five runs in 16 balls to blow away the tail and drag his side back into the game.